Filing a Claim for Refund (Publication 117)

 • Six months from the date a determination (billing) became final, for most programs.

 Some special tax and fee programs, including fuel tax programs, have special requirements.
-Be sure to review the Program Specific Guidelines section for more information.
+For more information, see Program Specific Guidelines.

-Beginning January 1, 2017, if you are making installment payments on a final Notice of Determination (billing) and are disputing your tax liability, you may file one timely claim for refund to cover all future payments applied to that billing, and any prior payments that remain within the applicable statute of limitations.
+If you are making installment payments on a final Notice of Determination (billing) and are disputing your tax liability, you may file one timely claim for refund to cover all future payments applied to that billing and any prior payments that remain within the applicable statute of limitations.
 If you are disputing more than one billing, you must file a timely claim for refund for each separate billing.

-If you purchase a vehicle through a private-party sale (not from a registered dealer) you are required to register it with the DMV.
-Typically, the DMV will charge you use tax on the transaction based upon the address of the location where the vehicle is registered.
+If you purchase a vehicle through a private-party sale (not from a registered dealer), you must register it with DMV.
+Typically, DMV will charge you use tax on the transaction based upon the address of the location where the vehicle is registered.
 In some cases, the wrong tax rate may be charged when the address is based upon a ZIP Code that crosses a city or county line.
 You may want to verify your tax rate prior to going to DMV to ensure the correct amount of tax is charged.

-To verify your tax rate, use the interactive map and enter the address where the vehicle was registered.
+To verify your tax rate, visit our Find a Sales and Use Tax Rate webpage to use the interactive map and enter the address where the vehicle was registered.
 Compare this rate to the rate you were charged when you registered the vehicle.
-If you paid the wrong amount to the DMV, you may file a claim for refund and submit it to the CDTFA.
+If you paid the wrong amount to DMV, you may file a claim for refund and submit it to us.

-Our California City & County Sales & Use Tax Rates page on our website provides tax rate information and also explains recent tax rate changes, the history of sales and use tax rates, rates and effective dates of district taxes, and the combined sales, use, and district tax rate in certain cities and communities in California.
+Our California City & County Sales & Use Tax Rates webpage provides tax rate information and also explains recent tax rate changes, the history of sales and use tax rates, rates and effective dates of district taxes, and the combined sales, use, and district tax rate in certain cities and communities in California.

 Example: You register your car at your home in Fresno County.
-You live near, but not in, the City of Reedley, which has a special tax district.
-Homes in the City of Reedley have the same ZIP Code as your home in Fresno.
-If the use tax rate charged by the DMV includes the Reedley district tax, you are not liable for that district tax, and are entitled to a refund of the overpaid district tax.
+You live near, but not in, the city of Reedley, which has a special tax district.
+Homes in the city of Reedley have the same ZIP Code as your home in Fresno.
+If the use tax rate charged by DMV includes the Reedley district tax, you are not liable for that district tax and are entitled to a refund of the overpaid district tax.

-If the DMV charges you a district tax for which you are not liable (for example, your address is located outside the district tax boundary), as described above, you have two options.
+If DMV charges you a district tax for which you are not liable (for example, your address is located outside the district tax boundary) as described above, you have two options.
 You can:

-• Pay the tax requested by the DMV and file a claim for refund for any overpaid district tax and submit it to the CDTFA.
+• Pay the tax requested by DMV and file a claim for refund for any overpaid district tax and submit the claim to us.

 To file a claim for refund on overpaid use tax to the DMV, please follow these steps: